 Nearly two out of three ICMI contact centers surveyed measure their forecast accuracy, but not consistently across all channels.
 Accurate workload predictions across channels make it easier to deliver more efficient, consistent service experiences.

 2) Agent Accessibility

-ICMI research shows that leading contact centers handle this scheduling from the bottom up, not top down, in order to gain buy-in from their agents.
+ICMI research shows that leading contact centers handle scheduling from the bottom up, not top down, in order to gain buy-in from their agents.
 With the team working together to optimize schedules based on agent skills, location, and preferences, you’re more likely to increase adherence to these schedules, which facilitates workload handling.

 3) Resource Accessibility

-When contacts don’t reach the right place at the right time, the quality of customer service drops off precipitously.
+When customers don’t reach the right place at the right time, the quality of customer service drops off precipitously.
 Setting and measuring service level and response time objectives can help you identify where issues occur most frequently so that you can make process changes or shift resources so agents are available when customers want via the channels they choose.

 4) Resolution Quality

 While ICMI found that 82% of centers measure the quality of their contacts, just over half monitor first contact resolution (FCR).
 It's critical to track all service channels to get a holistic picture of the customer experience.
 For example, customers who prefer to use email may not care that you’re surpassing phone objectives if their own experience with your contact center isn’t at a similar high level.